DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Doing Stuff to Objects
 ---

-You may have heard that R is an object oriented.
+You may have heard that R is object oriented.
 But aren't we all object oriented? ...
 I mean, we all like to own stuff.
 But, before we do stuff to objects,  let's first make some  objects using _assignment_:

 ```r
 x <- 1 + 2  # put 1 + 2 in object x